mrapogee/dhosts/README.md

 ### Under Development

 Dhosts is an easy to use tool to help manage hosts + port mapping for local development on macOS.
-If you build on an windows or linux platform and are intrested in contributing to the project, would be love to make this a cross platform tool.
+If you build on an windows or linux platform and are intrested in contributing to the project, would love to make this a cross platform tool.

 ```
 Usage: dhosts [options] [command]